Healthy Homes Assessment Titahi Bay

 • Does the home have sufficient ventilation including extractor fans?

-The repercussions of not having a Healthy home that is in compliance with lawful Residential Tenancies Act and consequently being in the wrong of a tenant solutions ruling can have a significant impact for landlords and property managers.
-For professional advice, call now and schedule your rental property home assessment.
+The repercussions of not having the Healthy home in relation to The Residential Tenancies Act and consequently being on the wrong side of an Tenancy services ruling can be significant for property owners and landlords.
+For professional guidance, contact us now and schedule your rental properties house evaluation.

 home assessments for rental properties